joshuaebowling/node-web-scraper/book.md

 20 As they passed by in the morning, they saw the fig tree withered away to its roots.
 20 Por la mañana, al pasar junto a la higuera, vieron que se había secado de raíz.
 21 And Peter remembered and said to him, “Rabbi, look!
 The fig tree that you cursed has withered.”
-21 Pedro, acordándose, le dijo a Jesús:
+21 Pedro, acordándose, le dijo a Jesús: ―¡Rabí, mira, se ha secado la higuera que maldijiste!
 22 And Jesus answered them, “Have faith in God.
 22 ―Tengan fe en Dios —respondió Jesús—.
 23 Truly, I say to you, whoever says to this mountain, ‘Be taken up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.